 - Take all of your “stuff” off the beach when you leave.
 Chairs, toys, and towels pose serious hazards for sea turtles.

 - Put trash in the trash bins provided.

 - Keep lights that can be seen from the beach turned off at night or at least faced away from the water.

 - Use only red light emitting flashlights such as those found at www.turtlesafeonline.com, many hardware stores, and the Blue Giraffe shop on Scenic Highway 30A.
-You can also use stickers for your flashlights found at www.turtlesafeproducts.com or request some from us.
+You can also use stickers for your flashlights found at www.turtlesafeproducts.com, the Walton County Visitor Center, or request some from us.

-- Report any seen sea turtle activity to the Walton County Sheriff’s Office or call the Florida Marine Patrol 24 Hour Hotline: (850) 233-5150.
+- Report any sea turtle activity to the Walton County Sheriff’s Office or call the Florida Marine Patrol 24-Hour Hotline at (850) 233-5150.

 Q. What do donations support?

 A. Education and awareness to increase sea turtle conservation in our region of the Florida panhandle.